Categorize Catalog Items

 Item categories

-With the Square API, categories are encapsulated by CatalogCategory objects.
-The CatalogCategory.name field provides a user-friendly description of the category.
-The name can also be used in applicable query filters to search for categories.
-Programmatically, a category is referenced by the CatalogCategory object ID.
+With the Square API, categories are represented by CatalogCategory objects.
+The CatalogCategory.name field provides a user-friendly name for the category.
+This name can be used in query filters to search for categories.
+Each category is identified by its CatalogCategory object ID.

 An item can be in multiple categories.
-For example, the T-Shirt and Dress Shirt items are both under the Clothing and Shirts categories.
-A category can be nested within another category known as its parent category.
-The Shirts category is nested within the Clothing category.
-The Clothing category can in turn be nested within another category.
-This nesting can be repeated all the way to the top-level (or root) category.
+For example, T-Shirt and Dress Shirt items can be in both Clothing and Shirts categories.
+A category can also be nested within another category, called its parent category.
+For example, the Shirts category is nested within the Clothing category.
+This nesting can continue all the way up to the top-level (or root) category.

 Link to section